Lanneq/ProCutter/README.md

 **OptiCutter**.
 Sheet and length cutting optimization online. https://www.opticutter.com/

 ***
 Attention!
 The addon works in conjunction with other programs that have limitations in the free version.
-In particular, Astra in the free version has an introductory mark on the page when printing a cut.
+In particular, **Astra R-Nesting** in the free version has an introductory mark on the page when printing a cut.
 The paid version allows you to send cutting to CNC machines.
 More information can be found on the developer's website.

-And the opticutter in the free version is limited to the number of parts of 20 different panels.
+**Opticutter** in the free version is limited to the number of parts of 20 different panels.
 ***

 For all questions and suggestions, write to me in telegrams. https://t.me/lanneq